-The mod_wsgi package implements a simple to use Apache module which can host any Python application which supports the Python WSGI specification.
+The mod_wsgi package implements a simple to use Apache module which can host any Python web application which supports the Python WSGI specification.
 The package can be installed in two different ways depending on your requirements.

 The first is as a traditional Apache module installed into an existing Apache installation.
 Following this path you will need to manually configure Apache to load mod_wsgi and pass through web requests to your WSGI application.

 The second way of installing mod_wsgi is to install it from PyPi using the

 pip command.
 This builds and installs mod_wsgi into your Python

 then be available, allowing you to run up Apache with mod_wsgi from the

 command line with an automatically generated configuration.
 This

 approach does not require you to perform any configuration of Apache

 Both installation types are suitable for production deployments.
 The latter

 mod_wsgi-express is the best solution if wishing to use